 This school year we set out to create a unique and innovative learning environment for our students.
 We removed the wall between our two classrooms to create one large classroom with 55 students and two teachers.
 Aside from changing the physical environment, we also wanted to be innovative in our instructional practices.
 We set out to create a “learning lab” for our 4th graders that would provide many opportunities for inquiry-based learning.

 When brainstorming for the school year, the first subject area to be put under our “innovation microscope” was social studies.
 Thinking of how social studies is traditionally taught, teachers generally lecture or tell students what they need to know while students spend their time reading from a textbook, memorizing names and dates, writing informational essays, and taking multiple choice tests.
-Students memorize the necessary information for a test and then forget it immediately afterwards.
+Students memorize the necessary information for a test and then forget it immediately afterward.
 Sound familiar?
 We set out to find a way to make our instruction and assessment more meaningful for our students.

 It’s a rare thing to walk away from a PD session feeling motivated to go forth and put into action the ideas that were just presented.
 In fact, it was shared in a study that while 90 percent of teachers surveyed reported having participated in sessions of professional development, most of those teachers also reported that it was totally useless (Darling-Hammond et al, 2009).